 Obtain real-time reporting on your main master data — including customer, vendor, and material lists — for improved productivity and accuracy.

-The power of SAP HANA dramatically enhances uniﬁed planning, budgeting, forecasting and consolidation processes.
-Powered by SAP HANA, SAP BusinessObjects Planning and Consolidation 10.0, version for SAP NetWeaver aims to increase agility by helping enterprises harness big data to plan better and act faster with better insight into all relevant information and rapid write-back.
-The application is planned to be the ﬁrst enterprise performance management (EPM) application to support the SAP Business Warehouse component, powered by SAP HANA announced last year.
-SAP intends to allow customers running the application that have invested in SAP HANA to leverage the power of in- memory computing technology to boost performance by accelerating planning and consolidation processing.
+The power of SAP HANA dramatically enhances unified planning, budgeting, forecasting, and consolidation processes.
+Powered by SAP HANA, SAP BusinessObjects Planning and Consolidation 10.0, version for SAP NETWEAVER aim to increase agility by helping enterprises harness big data to plan better and act faster with better insight into all relevant information and rapid write-back.
+The application is planned to be the first enterprise performance management (EPM) application to support the SAP Business Warehouse component, powered by SAP HANA announced last year.
+SAP intends to allow customers running the application that has invested in SAP HANA to leverage the power of in-memory computing technology to boost performance by accelerating planning and consolidation processing.